Bounding the entanglement of a state from its spectrum: Entanglement upper bounds from the spectrum

-In order to characterize the $\text{EFS}_{\gamma}$ sets, we reformulate the techniques presented in~\cite{lewenstein_sufficient_2016}, which use families of positive invertible linear maps with the property that, when the map is applied to any state of a given entanglement class, it results in a state of another certain entanglement class.
-This concept has been extended by some of us to certify SEPFS~\cite{abellanet-vidal_sufficient_2025, lewenstein_linear_2022}, and it can be applied to any convex set~\cite{lewenstein_sufficient_2016}.
-Accordingly, we can provide sufficient conditions to certify if $\rho\in\text{EFS}_{\gamma}$, though we cannot give the complete characterization of the $\text{EFS}_{\gamma}$ sets.
+In order to characterize the $\text{EFS}_{\gamma}$ sets, we reformulate the techniques presented in \cite{lewenstein_sufficient_2016,abellanet-vidal_sufficient_2025, lewenstein_linear_2022}, which use families of positive invertible linear maps to provide sufficient conditions to certify SEPFS.
+Here, the same technique is used to certify if $\rho\in\text{EFS}_{\gamma}$.
+This method, however, does not allow the complete characterization of the $\text{EFS}_{\gamma}$ sets.